Nice to meet you.

 3. MyCase

-MyCase is a legal practice management software that’s all about streamlining your workflow, and let me tell you, it delivers on that promise in a big way.
+MyCase is a legal practice management software that’s all about streamlining your workflow, and based on what I have seen in G2 reviews, it delivers on that promise in a big way.

 MyCase